Context

 Finding: Bulk actions was needed

 Reviewers were making decisions faster, but were slowed down by doing a bunch of clicking.
-So, we added the ability to "bulk action".
+So, after testing, we added the ability to "bulk action".

 Solution